AdiNarayanB/pdf2wav/README.md

 Dependency Inversion and Injection in Python is very easy to violate due to a lack of type checking.
 Using a plugin like [mypy](https://mypy.readthedocs.io/en/stable/index.html) can help mitigate this.

 There aren't a lot of experiments done on Reading and Writing wav files from/to different cache implementations.
-From this perspective, I do think that repurposing this project as a tool for analyzing bulk R/W performance of multimedia on different storage implementations(S3, NFS, Redis, etc).
+From this perspective, I do think that repurposing this project as a tool for analyzing bulk R/W performance of multimedia on different storage implementations(S3, NFS, Redis, etc) might be a future avenue for improvement.